Sachidananda-17/Oneplus_Budsz/README.md

 # Oneplus_Budsz
-Created by html and css
+Created by HTML and CSS